osalvador/ReplicaDB/docs/docs.md

 ### Complete

 The `complete` mode makes a complete replica of the source table, of all its data, from source to sink.
-In `complete` mode, only` INSERT` is done in the sink table without worrying about the primary keys.
+In `complete` mode, only `INSERT` is done in the sink table without worrying about the primary keys.
 ReplicaDB will perform the following actions on a `complete` replication:

   - Truncate the sink table with the `TRUNCATE TABLE` statement.
   - Select and copy the data in parallel from the source table to the sink table.

-So data is **not** available in the Sink Table during the replication process.
+So data is **not** available in the sink table during the replication process.

 ![ReplicaDB Mode Complete](https://raw.githubusercontent.com/osalvador/ReplicaDB/gh-pages/docs/media/ReplicaDB-Mode_Complete.png){:class="img-responsive"}